theias/simplesamlphp/README.md

 # IAS Fork

-This is the IAS fork of SimpleSAMLphp which includes workflows to build an RPM package of tagged releases.
+This is the IAS fork of SimpleSAMLphp that includes workflows to build an RPM package of tagged releases.

+It includes an alternate, working RPM spec file at `extra/simplesamlphp.spec`, and workflows to release RPMs created by that spec.

+Our workflow should be to keep this branch in sync with the branch of the version we are tracking.

 # SimpleSAMLphp